NoahKYoung/RimworldDiscoverTechsMod/README.md

 **Mod compatibility:**
+The blueprints will also unlock technology from other mods, and can be very useful if you utilize several mods that have their own research.
 This should be compatible with all mods.
-However, if you do encounter any compatibility problems, do tell us so we can look into it and list it here.
+However, we've had feedback that it does not work with Combat Extended and we will look into this in a further mod update.

 **Known bugs:**